Show Menu

 • Legislation is being worked on to address additional pathways to licensure and automatic mobility.
 It's expected to be introduced in 2026, according to the Idaho Society of CPAs.

-• House Bill 2459 was introduced to create two additional paths to CPA licensure and automatic mobility.
+• House Bill 2459, which would create two additional paths to CPA licensure and automatic mobility, was passed in the House.
+It's now in the Senate.

 • The Kansas Society of CPAs (KSCPA) is discussing pathways and mobility legislation and anticipate pursuing changes in 2026, according to the KSCPA.